steffenschaefer/gwt-gradle-plugin/README.md

         modules '<YOUR-GWT-MODULE>’
     }

-If you want to use automatically configured GWT dependencies (gwt-dev, gwt-user, ...) you have to extend the configuration this way:
+If you want to use automatically configured GWT dependencies (gwt-dev, gwt-user, ...) you have to extend the configuration to set the desired GWT version:

     gwt {
         gwtVersion='2.5.1'